 The Main Gallery Room was exhibiting: The Photography Exhibition of 12 portraits of eccentric figures from NYC, London, Berlin ( by Andreas Rod and Arthur Sopin together with a winner of Open Call Aria Kiani‘s VRTX triangle installation ). + Extra Studio, Halls, Corridor Rooms were exclusively converted for the Opening Event along with other 4 performances of the finalists and their interpretations of No It Is Not Not Always narrative ( the finalists from DT 500 MAG OPEN CALL)

-NO, IT IS NOT, NOT ALWAYS: IS EXHIBITED AT BY OTHER MEANS GALLERY, LONDON9.03-31.03.2018
+NO IT IS NOT NOT ALWAYS: IS EXHIBITED AT BY OTHER MEANS GALLERY, LONDON9.03-31.04.2018

-NO, IT IS NOT, NOT ALWAYS.
+NO IT IS NOT NOT ALWAYS.
 THE SELF-FEAR.
 SHORT FILM IS EXHIBITED: THE DYSPLA INTERNATIONAL MOVING IMAGE FESTIVAL, AT THE CRIPT GALLERY

 -Arthur Sopin and Andreas Rod

-DT500mag: – What is the concept of the exhibition?
+DT500mag: – What is the exhibition about?

-DT500MAG: – Who are your protagonist, or the hero?
+DT500MAG: – Who are your heroes?

-DT500MAG: – What is the story of Downtown 500 NYC from the 80ies?
+DT500MAG: – What is about the legacy of Downtown 500 NYC from the 80ies?

-DT500MAG: – What are your plans guys?
+DT500MAG: – What are your plans boys?